-- Adaptability to multiple and diverse uses mixed retail, residential, commercial, active and passive recreation, cultural facilities. - Durable, permanent and timeless construction materials which are used to create attractive and distinguishing features. - Clarity and consistency of form and detail. - Sustainable energy and environmental design principles, such as green building techniques, natural light and native landscaping, as well as inclusion of "green" operational opportunities like recycling and air, water and energy conservation. - Amenities that add to the area's drawing power during non-event times at the sports/ entertainment facility, such as a hotel, spa, athletic club, public square, concert amphitheatre, a second rink for practice, as well as for general public use.
+- Adaptable to multiple and diverse uses mixed retail, residential, commercial, active and passive recreation, cultural facilities. - Durable, permanent and timeless construction materials, used to create attractive and distinguishing features. - Clarity and consistency of form and detail. - Sustainable energy and environmental design principles, such as green building techniques, natural light and native landscaping, as well as inclusion of "green" operational opportunities like recycling and air, water and energy conservation.

+Amenities that add to the area's drawing power during non-event times, such as a hotel, spa, athletic club, public square, concert amphitheatre, a second rink for practice, as well as for general public use.